Vincent-VD/Procedural-Dungeon-Generation/README.md

 ### Part 2: Select Main Rooms

-Next up, I have to select my the rooms that I will end up connecting, my main rooms.
+Next up, I have to select the rooms that I will end up connecting, my main rooms.
 I compare the width and height of the room agains the mean width/height, compared with the selection threshhold variable.
 This variable skews the selection: the higher the less likely main rooms will be chosen, the lower the more likely.

 Rooms that aren't chosen for a main room are saved in a different list, so they can be deleted later.